 Driving is something that many teens look forward to.
-Having a teen with hemiplegia can make a parent ask themselves, “Will my child be able to drive and drive safely?”
-The majority of teens with hemiplegia are able to drive; however, there are some considerations which should be taken into account before your teen begins behind the wheel training.
+If you’re a teen or young adult with hemiplegia you may wonder if you’ll be able to drive and drive safely.
+Many individuals with hemiplegia are able to drive; however, there are some considerations which should be taken into account before you get behind the wheel.

 Some of these include:

-If your child has seizures or takes medication for seizures, check with your individual state concerning the licensing requirements.
+If you have seizures or take medication for seizures, check with your individual state’s licensing office concerning the licensing requirements.
 Many states require that the driver to be seizure free for a certain period of time.

 Cognitive Delays & Vision

 Driving involves many thought processes at once and for those who have delays in this area a driving assessment test may be needed.
-There are professionals who will assess whether or not either of these would affect the child’s ability to drive.
+There are professionals who will assess whether or not either of these will affect your ability to drive.

 There are also many other modifications that can be made to cars to help those with hemiplegia drive safely.
 These include a steering wheel knob and other hand controls.
 A professional can help you make decisions about car modifications.